 Found at 136 S. Main St., Tavern on Main serves high-quality and unique food and drinks, including 18 craft brews on tap plus specialty cocktails.
 Check out its weekly food and drink specials that run from Sunday through Thursday.
 Its extensive menu has a variety of creative appetizers, such as crispy cauliflower tossed in a house-made buffalo sauce or Creole crab cakes.
 For a hearty meal, try the cocoa chili dry-rubbed bone-in pork chops or New England lobster roll.

 These are just some of our favorite restaurants that you must try in Crown Point.
 Did we miss one of your go-to eateries?
 If so, please let us know.
-At Steiner Homes, we want to learn more about the area and share this information with everyone, just like we did with some restaurants in Valparaiso and Schererville.
+At Steiner Homes, we want to learn more about the area and share this information with everyone, just like we did with some restaurants in Valparaiso, Schererville, and Chesterton.